DefinitelyTyped/tsd/README.md

 Done that, send a pull request.

+> NOTE: The definition files can be placed anywhere on the web, however I think [this project](https://github.com/borisyankov/DefinitelyTyped) ([DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped)) is the best place.

 ## Using TSD with Visual Studio NuGet Console

 You can use TSD with Visual Studio NuGet Console.
 NuGet Console is a PowerShell Console and can normally call any application on Windows PATH.
 For view how to use TSD I suggest the following steps: